 "I don't want to see him!"
 Hinata suddenly shouted, violently shaking her head.

 "No!
 I hate him!"

 "Okaa-san," Hinata said darkly.
-"I want to sleep."
+"Please.
+I just want to sleep."

-"Well, no, not this time."
+"Well, no, sweetie.
+Not this time."

 "I don't want to go."